ethereum/EIPs/EIPS/transient-pricing.md

 ## Abstract

-Increase the efficiency of TLOAD/TSTORE for common use cases, while providing a quadratic pricing model to prevent DoS vectors.
+Increase the efficiency of TLOAD/TSTORE for common use cases, while providing a pricing model to prevent DoS vectors.

 ## Motivation